 How can fuel consumption be managed effectively?

 Fuel cost and consumption management doesn’t need to be complex.
 If you haven’t already done so, consider commercial fleet fuel cards to help reduce the overall cost of your consumption.
-There are several other benefits to this option too.
+There are a number of other benefits to this option too.

-Set to specific purchase locations and fuelling frequency limits.
+- Set to specific purchase locations and fueling frequency limits.

 How do I choose the right fuel card?

 There are many fuel cards to choose from with an equally large number of features.
 Before you make your choice, there are some options and factors to consider when selecting the best cards for your fleet.

 As an example, some fuel cards can only be used at specific chains or vendor facilities in certain regions.
 Think about your operating territory and overlay a map of approved fuel pump locations for that particular fuel card to ensure you’re maximizing access for drivers.
 Unproductive time and miles spent searching for a specific pump could be costing your fleet and soon eat away at any cost savings you made.
 If available locations are a concern, it may be best to opt for a universally accepted card.